Support and advice:

 Phone: 01635 519056

-The Emergency Duty Team (EDT) are available when the West Berkshire Council offices are closed if there is an emergency safeguarding concern for either a child or adult.
-This includes evenings, and 24-hours on weekends and bank holidays.
+The Emergency Duty Service (EDS) are available when the West Berkshire Council offices are closed if there is an emergency safeguarding concern for either a child or adult.
+This includes evenings and 24-hours on weekends and bank holidays.

 Housing Options Team (West Berkshire Council)

 If you are in a domestic abuse relationship, the Housing Options Team can give advice and assistance.
 We can also put you in touch with other services that can help.

 Depending on your personal circumstances, we may be able to:

 - Help you find a refuge placement